Epi-NMT/DADG/README.md

 1. Get data:
 Please download the folder "data" from: https://drive.google.com/file/d/125Ks-0Au9VNa9LifeveV2wKvx4k4lw6D/view?usp=sharing, and store the folder at the same path of code.

+2. Load the pretrain AlexNet
-2. Please download the alexnet model from: https://drive.google.com/file/d/1WkDSnZYofOnK39-OW2oXZlJjmhlzXdKx/view?usp=sharing, and store the folder at the same path of code.
+Please download the alexnet model from: https://drive.google.com/file/d/1WkDSnZYofOnK39-OW2oXZlJjmhlzXdKx/view?usp=sharing, and store the folder at the same path of code.

-Create two empty folders: "Best_models" and "netD", for store the models and Discriminators.
+3. Create empty folder "Best_models" to store the models.

-To reproduce the result of PACS on AlexNet:
+4. To reproduce the result of PACS on AlexNet:

   Run "run_PACS.sh" to reproduce the result (target domain: cartoon) of PACS on AlexNet.

-To reproduce the result of other domains, change the command in "run_PACS.sh" to:
+5. To reproduce the result of other domains, change the command in "run_PACS.sh" to:

   python run_idea.py --source _ _ _ --target _

-To reproduce the result on ResNet18, change the command in "run_PACS.sh" to:
+6. To reproduce the result on ResNet18, change the command in "run_PACS.sh" to:

-python run_idea.py --source _ _ _ --target _ --iteration 1000 --model_name resnet18
+  python run_idea.py --source _ _ _ --target _ --model_name resnet18,

-Add the domain name on "_".
-(P/A/C/S)
+  where the "_" should the domain name (P/A/C/S)